The Roman Denarius: A History Of The Iconic Silver Coin

 Over the next several decades the antoninanus was rapidly debased and public confidence was destroyed.

-Aurelian introduced a new silver coin, the aurelianianus, while Diocletian introduced the silver argentus nummus, intended to be a resurrection of Nero’s denarius, but this coin never regained the status that the denarius once held.
+Aurelian introduced a new silver coin, the aurelianianus, while Diocletian introduced the silver argentus nummus, intended to be a resurrection of Nero’s denarius.
+These coins never regained the status that the denarius once held.

 Diocletian undertook a significant monetary reform to try and improve Rome’s finances after the Crisis.